 This is just the buzz when you spy pencil-thin asparagus – save the fat ones for barbecuing or roasting, or dunking into rich sauces.

 1 Trim asparagus back to the tender part.
 Wash and shake dry.
-Plunge into a wide saucepan of boiling salted water and cook uncovered for 4-5 minutes, until the asparagus is tender (don’t leave them crunchy or they will not meld with the eggs and will cause the asparagus to split.
+Plunge into a wide saucepan of boiling salted water and cook uncovered for 4-5 minutes, until the asparagus is tender (don’t leave them crunchy or they will not meld with the eggs and will cause the frittata to split.

 3 Heat 1 tablespoon of oil in a shallow frying pan over a medium-high heat.
 Add a teaspoon of butter and let it sizzle.
 Add asparagus and garlic and cook for a minute or so, until garlic softens.
 Pour in egg mixture and swirl everything together.

-4 Lower the heat a little and cook until the bottom of the frittata is golden and the mixture pretty well set.
+4 Lower the heat a little and cook until the bottom of the frittata is golden and the mixture is pretty well set.

 Loosen frittata from bottom of pan with a spatula.
 Slide it out onto a plate.
 If the pan is dry, add a little more oil.
 Once the pan is hot again, flop the frittata into the pan raw side down, or cover frittata with a plate, flip, lift off top plate and slide frittata into pan.